icon/ela/white

 12th Grade

-In this literature course, twelfth-grade students explore powerful works of fiction from around the globe and across the nineteenth, twentieth, and twenty-first centuries.
-In addition to placing each novel in its own particular social-historical context, students also work to recognize commonalities in the human experience across cultures and time periods.
-Explorations of enduring themes such as love, family, memory, and culture are woven throughout the course.
+In 12th Grade English Language Arts, students explore enduring themes such as love, family, memory, and culture through powerful works of fiction from around the globe and across the nineteenth, twentieth, and twenty-first centuries: Invisible Man, A Doll’s House, The God of Small Things, The Great Gatsby, thematically aligned Famous Speeches, and related multimedia materials.
 Students will spend time examining the techniques and styles of the various authors, analyzing how each author crafts his or her story and communicates his or her message, including a special emphasis on intertextuality and the authors' use of allusions to other great works of literature to deepen their own messages.
-In addition to the works of literature is a unit on famous speeches.
-Students will hone their rhetorical analysis skills, deepening their understanding of how authors use particular strategies to effectively communicate their ideas to a given audience.
+Across the 5 units, students deepen their paragraph writing skills through narrative, opinion, analytical, and informational writing tasks.

 Explore this curriculum